-At that point, the prosecution offered Siller and Zimmer, who was represented by the Ohio Innocence Project: plead guilty to charges of theft of more than $300,000 for the money they had borrowed from Zolkowski, and all pending charges would be dismissed.
+At that point, the prosecution offered a deal to Siller and Zimmer, who was represented by the Ohio Innocence Project: plead guilty to charges of theft of more than $300,000 for the money they had borrowed from Zolkowski, and all pending charges would be dismissed.
 These new charges were not related to the attack on Zolkowski and had no factual basis in the amounts each actually had borrowed from her.

 On March 24, 2011, Siller entered a plea to the new theft charges and was sentenced to 12 years in prison.
 Because he had already served 13 years, he was immediately released.
 Zimmer entered a similar guilty plea to theft on April 1, received the same sentence and also was also immediately released.

 Both men filed a federal wrongful conviction lawsuit against the city of Cleveland and Serowik in 2013.
 In 2014, the city of Cleveland agreed to pay each man $650,000.

 In 2012, Smith was charged with perjury for his testimony against Siller and Zimmer.
 He pled guilty and was sentenced to five years in prison.